skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-14-classes-3-inheritance-super.md

 }
 ```

-We implement the logic of chaining property reads by implementing the
+We implement the inheritance chain for property reads in the
 [`readMember()` message from `InteropLibrary`](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/InteropLibrary.html#readMember(java.lang.Object,java.lang.String%29)
-to delegate to the prototype by calling its `readMember()` message:
+by calling the `readMember()`
+message on the prototype if the given property was not found on the object itself:

 ```java
 @ExportLibrary(InteropLibrary.class)